Skip to content

 The Latest Renovation:

 • In 1312 A.H.
-(1894 C.E.), Khedive ‘Abbas II oversaw the renovation of the northern facade, restoration of the wooden courtyard fence, marble floor refurbishment, and the restoration of magnificent carpets, gifts from King Farûq I.
+(1894 C.E.), Khedive ‘Abbas II oversaw the renovation of the northern facade, the restoration of the wooden courtyard fence, marble floor refurbishment, and the restoration of magnificent carpets, gifts from King Farûq I.

 Al-Azhar Mosque, an embodiment of centuries of Islamic heritage and architectural splendor, continues to inspire awe and reverence.
-Its journey through time, from its inception in the Fatimid era to the modern-day, is a testament to the enduring importance of this sacred space in the hearts of Muslims and the history of Cairo, Egypt.
+Its journey through time, from its inception in the Fatimid era to the modern day, is a testament to the enduring importance of this sacred space in the hearts of Muslims and the history of Cairo, Egypt.
 As a living monument, it serves as both a place of worship and a symbol of cultural richness, inviting all to explore its rich history and marvel at its architectural grandeur.

 The Al-Dirassa Institute provides a range of online courses in Arabic, Quran, and Islam tailored for non-Arabic speakers.
 To enroll in our courses or learn more, please don’t hesitate to get in touch with us today.